logzio/logz-docs/_source/logzio_collections/_synthetic-monitoring-sources/synthetic-link-detector.md

 | `logzioType`                 | The log type you'll use with this Lambda.                                                                                           | Default: `synthetic-links-detector` |

-##### Check Logz.io for your metrics
+##### Check Logz.io for your data

 Give the stack a few minutes to be deployed and the data to get to our system, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

-{% include metric-shipping/custom-dashboard.html %} Install the pre-built dashboard to enhance the observability of your metrics.
+{% include metric-shipping/custom-dashboard.html %} Install the pre-built dashboard to enhance the observability of your data.

 {% include metric-shipping/generic-dashboard.html %}